 *Organisation of volunteer participation in the Railway.

 VOLUNTEERS.
 The help given by our small enthusiastic band of volunteers is essential to the smooth running of the railway.
 So if you are interested in railways, steam locomotives and you have time to spare, then we would like to hear from you.
 We currently have vacancies for trainee engine drivers, guards and station masters, helpers in our teashop, but will always welcome anybody who can offer a few hours to help with the general day to day running of the railway.
 No experience is necessary for any of these positions as full training will be given.
-If you are interested in joining our happy band of volunteers and would like more information, then please contact our Publicity Officer, Richard Mountstephen on 01787 372603.
-Please leave details of your name, daytime or evening landline telephone number, together with the best time of day to return your call.
+If you are interested in joining our happy band of volunteers and would like more information, then please contact us on the main line.

 Membership costs £17 per year and includes an annual season ticket.